 From workplace safety to security and productivity, the benefits of edge computing are vast:

 Faster response times.
-Bypassing centralised cloud and datacentre locations allows companies to process data more quickly and reliably, in real time or close to it.
+Bypassing centralized cloud and datacenter locations allows companies to process data more quickly and reliably, in real time or close to it.
 Consider the data latency, network bottlenecks, and diminished data quality that could arise when trying to send information from thousands of sensors, cameras, or other smart devices to a central office all at once.
 Instead, edge computing enables devices at or near a network's edge to instantly alert key personnel and equipment to mechanical failures, security threats, and other critical incidents so that swift action can be taken.

 Greater employee productivity.
 Edge computing enables businesses to more quickly deliver the data that workers need to complete their job duties as efficiently as possible.
 And in smart workplaces that take advantage of automation and predictive maintenance, edge computing keeps the equipment that workers need running smoothly, without interruptions or easily preventable mistakes.

 Improved workplace safety.
 In work environments where faulty equipment or changes to working conditions can cause injuries or worse, IoT sensors and edge computing can help keep people safe.
-For example, on offshore oil rigs, oil pipelines, and other remote industrial use cases, predictive maintenance and real-time data analysed at or close to the equipment site can help increase the safety of workers and minimise environmental impacts.
+For example, on offshore oil rigs, oil pipelines, and other remote industrial use cases, predictive maintenance and real-time data analyzed at or close to the equipment site can help increase the safety of workers and minimize environmental impacts.

 Functionality in far-flung locations.
-Edge computing makes it easier to utilise data collected at remote sites where internet connectivity is intermittent or network bandwidth is limited—for example, aboard a fishing vessel in the Bering Sea or at a vineyard in the Italian countryside.
+Edge computing makes it easier to utilize data collected at remote sites where internet connectivity is intermittent or network bandwidth is limited—for example, aboard a fishing vessel in the Bering Sea or at a vineyard in the Italian countryside.
 Operational data like water or soil quality can be constantly monitored by sensors and acted upon when needed.
-Once internet connectivity becomes available, the relevant data can be transmitted to a central datacentre for processing and analysis.
+Once internet connectivity becomes available, the relevant data can be transmitted to a central datacenter for processing and analysis.

 Heightened security.
 For enterprises, the security risk of adding thousands of internet-connected sensors and devices to their network is a real concern.
 Edge computing helps to mitigate this risk by allowing enterprises to process data locally and store it offline.
 This decreases the data transmitted over the network and helps enterprises be less vulnerable to security threats.

 Data sovereignty.
-When gathering, processing, storing, and otherwise using customer data, organisations must adhere to the data privacy regulations of the country or region where that data is collected or stored—for instance, the European Union's General Data Protection Regulation (GDPR).
-Moving data to the cloud or to a primary datacentre across national borders can make adhering to data sovereignty regulations difficult, but with edge computing, businesses can ensure that they're honoring local data sovereignty guidelines by processing and storing data near where it was collected.
+When gathering, processing, storing, and otherwise using customer data, organizations must adhere to the data privacy regulations of the country or region where that data is collected or stored—for instance, the European Union's General Data Protection Regulation (GDPR).
+Moving data to the cloud or to a primary datacenter across national borders can make adhering to data sovereignty regulations difficult, but with edge computing, businesses can ensure that they're honoring local data sovereignty guidelines by processing and storing data near where it was collected.